ANALYSIS-Investors lament lost opportunity after unconvincing Turkish rate hike

 Simsek also promised predictable, market-based economic policies and an inflation-targeting model would enable capital inflows.

-"I think investor disappointment should be tempered," said Dan Wood, head of emerging market debt at William Blair, adding that the bank also signalled that it will keep hiking rates until inflation improved.
+"I think investor disappointment should be tempered," said Dan Wood, portfolio manager at William Blair, adding that the bank also signalled that it will keep hiking rates until inflation improved.

 "It is clearly positive that a return to a more orthodox economic policy has been signalled."